-"Our fate is tied into how we respond to uncertainty and change", cautioned Dr Miriam Altman, thought leader, strategist and economist at a recent Glacier webinar.
-"We need to get back to growth, but growth was in decline before COVID-19, so what do we consider for a new path and direction?".
-Dr Altman shares her thoughts on how we can build socio-economic resilience in SA
+"Our fate is tied into how we respond to uncertainty and change," cautioned thought leader, strategist and economist Dr Miriam Altman at a recent Glacier webinar.
+"We need to get back to growth, but growth was in decline before the pandemic.
+What do we consider for a new path and direction?"
+Dr Altman shares her thoughts on how we can build socio-economic resilience in South Africa.